Design Team

 - Gender — 82% Female and 18% Male

-- Status — Participants were child welfare caseworkers, supervisors, and management and units (CPS, foster care, prevention, adoption, etc.).
+- Status — Participants were child welfare caseworkers, supervisors, and management; and representative units of the agency were included on the teams (CPS, foster care, prevention, adoption, etc.).

 Location/Institution: United States